The Hidden Cost of our Habitual Consumption Behavior

-We buy new clothes, are trapped in a short moment of excitement, then wear them a couple of times until we realize that they are falling apart or suddenly came out of season.
-Trends come and go, but the garments we purchase stay, creating an abundance of fashion pieces in our closet that are merely ever worn.
-Compared to 15 years ago, one person buys about 60% more garments and wears them only half as long .
+We buy new clothes, get caught up in a brief moment of excitement, then wear them a few times until we realize they are falling apart or are suddenly out of season.
+Trends come and go, but the clothes we purchase stay, creating an abundance of fashion items in our wardrobes that are merely ever worn.
+Compared to 15 years ago, a person buys about 60% more garments and wears them half as long.

-Hence, various grand issues arise: an immense amount of textile garbage overfilling landfills, plastic fibres which are polluting oceans and the depletion of natural resources - leaving the societal aspect of fast fashion at this point aside.
-The Ellen Macarthur Foundation - focusing on facilitating a circular economy - even estimated that each second a truckload of textile waste is disposed in a landfill or incinerated.
+This raises a number of major issues: the huge amount of textile waste filling landfills, plastic fibres polluting the oceans and the depletion of natural resources - not to mention the social aspect of fast fashion.
+In fact, the Ellen MacArthur Foundation - which focuses on promoting a circular economy - estimates that a truckload of textile waste is dumped or incinerated every second.

-These metrics leave us behind with the blunt truth of our habitual shopping behavior.
-The fashion industry represents one of the world's largest economies, being gauged to be worth $ 2.4 trillion in 2016.
-Considering the environmental impact, the textile industry causes, and the societal inequity, fast fashion retailers keep on fostering, the necessity for a major shift in the fashion industry grows rapidly - not only forcing fashion brands, but also us - as consumers - to rethink.
+These metrics leave us with the blunt truth of our habitual shopping behavior.
+The fashion industry is one of the largest economies in the world, estimated to be worth $2.4 trillion in 2016.
+Given the environmental impact of the textile industry and the social inequality that fast fashion retailers continue to foster, the need for a major shift in the fashion industry is growing rapidly - forcing not only fashion brands, but also us - as consumers - to rethink.

-If we want to make a change, the first step we should take is to scrutinize our consumption behavior as it has a major societal and environmental impact.
-Therefore, it's the right time to question the presence of trends.
-Trends seem to have a special kind of allure to us.
-They connect, give rise to the joy of trying something new and exhilarate the willingness to experiment.
-Somehow, they truly seem to encompass the possibility of ultimately be seen as voguish.
+If we want to make a change, the first step is to look at our consumption patterns, which have a major social and environmental impact.
+Therefore, it's time to question the existence of trends.
+Trends seem to have a special appeal for us.
+They connect, give us the pleasure of trying something new and inspire us to experiment.
+Somehow, they seem to hold the possibility of ultimately being seen as fashionable.

-Thus, it's the perfect moment for me to say that you don't have to follow a certain trend - that might even arose out of nowhere - in order to be seen (as trendy).
-Instead, your attire should reflect who you are and where you want to go.
-It should underline your self confidence and make you feel comfortable.
-Fashion is about much more than wearing "trendy" clothes - namely: about highlighting your individual personality and creativity and wearing your favorite striped cardigan over and over again, setting your own statement.
+So this is the perfect moment for me to say that you don't have to follow a particular trend - which could even come out of nowhere - to be seen (as trendy).
+Instead, your wardrobe should reflect who you are and where you want to go.
+It should underline your self-confidence and make you feel comfortable.
+Fashion is about much more than wearing "trendy" clothes - it is about highlighting your individual personality and creativity, and wearing that favorite striped jumper over and over again, making your own statement.

-Don't get me wrong, trends can for sure be great as they uphold the possibility to inspire and spark creativity.
-Yet, there will definitely be trends that don't match your typical style and only maintain the appearance of being interesting.
+Don't get me wrong, trends can be great as they keep the possibility of inspiration and creativity alive.
+However, there will definitely be trends that don't match your typical style and only seem interesting.
 At this point you should bear in mind that you will probably wear this fashion piece only a few times until it ends up forgotten in the far corners of your closet.
-So in conclusion: "Fashion has to reflect who you are, what you feel at the moment, where you're going" (Pharrell Williams) and not about what others advertise as the must-have item.
+So in conclusion: "Fashion has to reflect who you are, what you feel, where you're going" (Pharrell Williams), not what others tell you you have to have.

 Course: Sustainable Fashion by Copenhagen Business School via Coursera